 “For cities to become successful incubators and disseminators of culture, multiple strategies need to be adopted, from policy-making and engaging the populace to investment in hardware such as infrastructure, and software such as cultural programming and flagship events.”

 Co-creating the future of culture

 In the 1980s, the gradual decline of the post-industrial city of Ghent in Belgium was checked when the government embarked on urban rejuvenation, which included investing in cultural infrastructure and renovating existing cultural spaces like museums and the opera house.
 Within ten years, the city had successfully reinvented itself as a cultural destination, drawing talents and innovators to live and work there.
-Today, Ghent is home to 29% of music organisations, 33% of community arts initiatives and 21% of theatre companies in the Flanders region4.
+Today, Ghent is home to 29 percent of music organisations, 33 percent of community arts initiatives and 21 percent of theatre companies in the Flanders region4.